beefyfinance/beefy-api/readme.md

 - **tradingApr** - Annual interest from trading fees, not compounded.
 - **totalApy** - The known Total APY.
 Where fields are available to calculate the Total APY including trading fees, this is calculated.
 The final calculation is totalApy = (1 + vaultApr) \* (1 + (compounded tradingApr)) - 1.

-After you start the API it can take a minute or two before you can fetch the APYs.
-We currently log `getApys()` to the console when all the data is available.

 #### **/prices** All token prices under the same endpoint (crosschain).